Will and Isla carefully chop through mountains of cabbage.

 - 3 chicken breasts or legs, or a small roasting chicken

-I like sautéing the onions, ginger, and garlic in my large soup pot to get started, using a bit of oil.
+- Sauté the onions, ginger, and garlic in a large soup pot, using a bit of oil.
 But if you don’t want any oil, just skip this step.

 - 2 teaspoons fresh dill weed, chopped

 - 2 teaspoons paprika